0102L/ASU-Class-Notifier/README.md

-ASU Class Notifier (ASUCN) was created to help ASU students know when space opens in a full class.
+ASU Class Notifier (ASUCN) was created to help students at Arizona State University enroll in full classes.

 Installation:
 * To get started, run ```pip install -r requirements.txt``` in your Python environment.